-Starting in release 2.2, OrientDB supports caching of command results.
-Caching command results has been used by other DBMSs and has proven to improve dramatically the following use cases:
+Starting from release 2.2, OrientDB supports caching of commands results.
+Caching command results has been used by other DBMSs and proven to dramatically improve the following use cases:

 - database is mostly read than write

-- there are a few heavy queries that return a small result set
+- there are a few heavy queries that result a small result set

-- you have available RAM to use for caching results
+- you have available RAM to use or caching results

 By default, the command cache is disabled.
 To enable it, set